Word embeddings — word2vec and vectors that mean something

 Let’s first look at pre-processing — turning the raw text into a long list of integer pairs.
 No neural network is involved yet:

-- Tokenize the corpus — split the text into a list of word tokens.
+- Tokenize the corpus — split the text into a list of word tokens (whitespace-separated, usually lowercased; word2vec uses word-level tokens, not subword pieces).

 - Build the vocabulary — assign each distinct token an integer ID; that ID will later serve as the token’s index into one-hot vectors and as the row number into the embedding matrix.
 The total count is